 One of the more unique Campari cocktails, the Jungle Bird is both fruity and complex in taste.
 It’s one of the few rum cocktails to pair tropical flavors with the popular Italian aperitif, and the end result is a great-tasting drink.

-The Jungle Bird’s main ingredients are dark rum, pineapple juice, Campari, lime juice and syrup.
+The Jungle Bird’s main ingredients are dark rum, pineapple juice, Campari, lime juice and simple syrup.

 The intriguing and complex flavor of the drink stems from the bitterness of the Campari which perfectly offsets the sweet pineapple juice.
 It’s a cocktail that satisfies all palates: sweet, fruity, tart and bitter.